dsawardekar/wordpress-twig-helper/README.md

 # Usage

-The `WordPress\TwigHelper` is a helper class that provides the bulk of the functionality.
+The `WpTwigHelper\TwigHelper` is a helper class that provides the bulk of the functionality.

 First give the `TwigHelper` a base directory.
 This will usually